Motorcycle Injury and Death Claims

 The impact of motorcycle injuries can be physically, mentally, and financially devastating.
 The NHTSA study (referenced above) also looked at the cost of hospital bills for motorcyclists injured in crashes.
 The study found that the median hospital charges per patient were $21,000 for motorcyclists who suffered a single acute leg injury.
 The average went up to $56,000 in hospital charges for motorcyclists who suffered injuries to other parts of the body, in addition to leg injuries.
 This doesn’t begin to consider other financial consequences to the injured motorcyclist, such as lost income during the time the person is unable to work due to injury.

 If you or a loved one was involved in a motorcycle accident, you should consult a knowledgeable motorcycle injury lawyer for information on your rights to recovery.
-The lawyers at Kraft Davies, PLLC, in Seattle are here to help.
+The lawyers at Kraft Davies Olsson PLLC, in Seattle are here to help.
 We offer decades of experience helping motorcycle accident victims fight back against lowball insurance offers.
 We are prepared to prove the extent of damages you incurred to help you obtain a full financial recovery for your current and long-term medical expenses, lost wages, and pain and suffering.
 For more information on the types of damages recoverable, click here.

 While you recover from your injuries or grieve the loss of a loved one, we will investigate your motorcycle accident claim.
 Visiting the accident site is only the start.
 We will review any witness statements and police reports to understand the series of events just before the accident.
 When fault remains unclear, we can consult accident scene reconstructionists and engineers to help us understand liability factors such as:

 - Defective products, such as motorcycle parts or safety gear

 - Driving under the influence of drugs or alcohol